Hot mix asphalt and truck mix concrete batch plant

 State Permits and Documentation

 Air Quality Permit – An air permit is required.
-To keep pollutants under Clean Air Act limits, the company plans limit asphalt production to 500,000 tons per year.
-The company requested no limitation on the concrete batch operations.
+To keep pollutants under Clean Air Act limits, the company plans the following limits:

 Caswell County Requirements